BackofenLab/BrainDead/README.md

 conda activate BrainDead
 ```

-Afterwards you should be able to call BrainDead's scripts (see below), e.g. running the [example calls](#sample-calls-on-test-data).
+Afterwards you should be able to call BrainDead's scripts (see below).

 *Note: the script files are located in the `src` subdirectory!`

+At the end of the page, you find the [example calls](#sample-calls-on-test-data).

 ## Command helps